archmetalDBM/GlobaLID-App/doc/references.md

     Gesellschaft für Geowissenschaften, 163(1), 69–89.
     DOI:<a href="https://doi.org/10.1127/1860-1804/2012/0163-0069" target="_blank">10.1127/1860-1804/2012/0163-0069</a>

+-   Hauptmann, A., 2007, The archaeometallurgy of copper: evidence from Faynan, Jordan, Springer, Berlin.

 -   Hauptmann, A., Begemann, F., Heitkemper, E., Pernicka, E., and Schmitt-Strecker, S., 1992, Early Copper Produced at Feinan, Wadi Arabah, Jordan: The Composition of Ores and Copper, Archeomaterials,